 No changes, rewrites or drafts of any kind will be accepted after submission.

 No applicant may have earned money or other consideration as a screenwriter for theatrical films or television.
 Additionally, no applicant may have received compensation for the sale of, or sale of an option to any original story, treatment, screenplay, or teleplay for more than $1,000.

 No script already optioned (or produced) (regardless of cost) is eligible.

-The Department of Film & Video of Columbia College Chicago will not hold any proprietary rights over the completed screenplay.
+The Department of Cinema Art + Science of Columbia College Chicago will not hold any proprietary rights over the completed screenplay.
 The Department will not act as agent for either the screenplay or the author.

 Submissions must be the original work of the applicant and may not be based, in whole or in part, on any other fictional or non-fictional material, published or unpublished, produced or unproduced, unless the applicant provides acceptable legal proof of permission from the original author.
 (The application needs to include a proof of authorship statement with a signature required and must state whether or not the material is original or an adaptation.)

 If the entry is adapted from the applicant's own original work, this must be noted on the title page.

 All screenplays must be registered with the WGA and/or be copyrighted.
 For information on registering with the Writer's Guild go to www.wga.org.
 To find out about copyrighting material, go to www.copyright.gov.
 Use the link “How to register a Work”.
 Use a Form PA for motion picture elements